10 of the best hotels in York city centre

 Discover the finest restaurants in York, alongside upcoming events, exclusive offers, foodie news and reviews.

 Home to a multitude of independent eateries, spanning every cuisine you could wish for, York really is the beating heart of the Yorkshire food scene.
 Here’s our pick of the best restaurants in York.
-An insider’s guide of anti-chain.
-Brilliant dining destinations from some of the region’s and UK’s best.

 What to have: The ‘Vale of York’ pork belly, served with black pudding bon bons, celeriac, confit potato and Yorkshire cider jus, is a true taste of Yorkshire, and lets the local ingredients shine.